Pretro/gymstore/README.md

 2. As a user, i want to easy navigate through the different pages so that i can use the site.

+3. As a user, i want to search for products by price and rating so that I can compare which one is better for me to buy.

-3. As a user, i want to register an account so that i can become a member.
+4. As a user, i want to register an account so that i can become a member.

-4. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.
+5. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.

-5. As a user, i want to view a description of the products so that i can see if it is what I am really looking for and it interests me.
+6. As a user, i want to view a description of the products so that i can see if it is what I am really looking for and it interests me.

-6. As a user, i would like to easily be able to add products to the cart .
+7. As a user, i would like to easily be able to add products to the cart .

-7. As a user, i want to see a list of the products that I buy so that i can be able to take an order of my purchases .
+8. As a user, i want to see a list of the products that I buy so that i can be able to take an order of my purchases .

-8. As a user, i want to add and delete products from my shopping cart.
+9. As a user, i want to add and delete products from my shopping cart.

-9. As a user, i want the checkout form to be as clear as possible. i want to see/fill my user information.
+10. As a user, i want the checkout form to be as clear as possible. i want to see/fill my user information.
 See a list of what I have bought and have in my cart, the total amount to pay.

-10. As a user, i want to have a safe payment alternative so that i can be sure that my card details will not fall into the wrong hands.

 11. As a User, i want to receive emails with details of my purchases so that I can compare when you arrive the products that everything is received in order to how it was purchased.

-12. As a User, i want to easily recover my password incase I forget it.
+12. As a User, i want to easily recover my password in case I forget it.

 ## __The purpose of the GymStore is to :__